QuickLogic-Corp/quicklogic-fpga-toolchain/qlf_k4n8/docs/source/index.rst

-Welcome to QuickLogic-FPGA-Toolchain's documentation for EOS-S3 Device!
+Welcome to QuickLogic-FPGA-Toolchain's documentation for QLF-K4N8!
 =======================================================================